andrei021/100-days-of-code/r1-log.md

 ### Day 7
 • I've started section 5 (Control flow statements) and learned to use the switch statement;

-• Undestood what break statement does;
+• Understood what break statement does;

 • I have also done 2 exercises :aries: